 Overhead, Allied bomber numbers over Germany had been boosted by 50% when the USAAF joined the RAF in striking directly against the German homeland.

 Everywhere the German forces had been pushed onto the back foot, everywhere except perhaps for one place: the Eastern Front.
 In two years of fighting the Soviets had proved to be a much, much tougher opponent than the Germans expected, and had fought the invaders almost to a standstill.
-At Stalingrad the whole of 6th Army had been lost, and everywhere the Wehrmacht was being bled dry, while the Soviets seems only to get stronger.
+At Stalingrad the whole of 6th Army had been lost, and everywhere the Wehrmacht was being bled dry, while the Soviets seemed only to get stronger.
 But the Germans were gearing up for one last massive show of force.

 With the Soviets keeping the pressure on the in the south post-Stalingrad, a huge salient had formed near Kursk as the Germans briefly pushed back the advancing Soviets and in bitter fighting captured Kharkov.
 After the rainy period in spring (“rasputitsa”) both sides knew the armies would be on the march again.
-Always keen to mount an active defence, the Germans ready to beat the Soviets to the punch and strike hard against the Kursk salient.
+Always keen to mount an active defence, the Germans beat the Soviets to the punch and struck hard against the Kursk salient.
 This was to be a huge operation, and little did they know it would be their last roll of the dice on the Eastern Front.

-German preparations hadn’t escaped Soviet attention though, and while the Germans stockpiled ammo and the new Panther tanks, the Soviets dug, and dug, and dug.
+German preparations hadn’t escaped Soviet attention though, and while the Germans stockpiled ammo and the new Panther tanks the Soviets dug, and dug, and dug.
 The German attacks would have to fight their way through endless deep belts of prepared Red positions, and would have to battle for every scrap of ground.
 The last great offensive of the German army was about the die gasping as it waded through a confusing tangle of minefields, obstacles and huge numbers of Soviet guns and troops.
 Apart from the weaker and fairly pointless Ardennes Offensive in the west in ’44 Kursk marked the end of German offensive operations and the start of an unstoppable Allied march that ended in Berlin itself.

 But in early July ’43 neither side knew this.
 All they knew was that, on a front where titanic battles were the norm, the greatest battle of the Second World War was about to begin.